fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 We use three main branches:

-* `master` - stable code deployed to staging
+* `staging` - Stable code deployed to a staging version of the data broker
-* `development` - code in development that is periodically released to staging by merging into master
+* `development` - Code in development that is released to `staging` at the close of each sprint
-* `production` - Not currently in use since we're still in active development.
-Will be used to push code into production.
+* `master` - Code on the production site.
+Code gets merged to this branch by the product owner once it has been tested on staging.

-Only non-breaking, stable code should be merged into `master` and deployed to staging to prevent disruptions in other parts of the team.
-All code to be merged should be submitted via a pull request.
+Only non-breaking, stable code should be merged into `development`, `staging`, and `master` to prevent disruptions to users and team members.

+All code to be merged should be submitted to `development` via a pull request.
 Team members should _not_ merge their own pull requests but should instead request a code review first.
 The reviewing team member should merge the pull request after completing the review and ensuring it passes all continuous integration tests.

 ## Code Reviews